-Mr T promotes the Atari 800XL home computer in this advertisement from the mid 1980s.
+Mr T promotes the Atari 800XL home computer in this advertisement from the mid-1980s.

 The Atari 800XL was designed to look like a common typewriter and was a follow-up to the hugely successful Atari 2600 video game console.
 It had an expandable system with two accessible cartridge ports under a front cover.
 The cartridges could simply be plugged in.

-He was a good choice to promote Atari, not only because of his popularity at the time, but because in many ways he is a cartoonish character that would appeal to teenagers.
-The A Team, has had a number of incarnations as a video game.
+He was a good choice to promote Atari, not only because of his popularity at the time, but because in many ways he had a cartoonish public persona that would appeal to teenagers.
+The A Team itself has had a number of incarnations as a video game.

 A nice touch in the ad is creating an Atari computer image of Mr T, thereby demonstrating the computer's graphic potential.